aroberge/reeborg-world-creation/animated-images.md

     turn_left()
 ```

 The speed of animation is controlled via the global variable `RUR.ROBOT_ANIMATION_TIME` which has a default value of 150 ms. Like `RUR.ANIMATION_TIME,`this is a global value and the last setting is the one that applies for the entire program.
+With the default value for the transition between each frame \(300 ms\), we never see the _yellow_ value until the end of the program: each frame starts the animation at the first image.
+If you want to control completely the animation, you can redefine `think()` to set a specific value and prevent the student from changing the playback speed.

 We can, however, change the way a robot is animated in different parts of a program; if we don't specify a `robot.body`, then the default robot is used.